 So, you or an elderly loved one has been denied Medicaid, now what?
 Whether denied Medicaid for nursing home or in-home care, the need for care persists.
-And a Medicaid denial does not mean the family has any more financial resources that can be used to pay for care.
-Fortunately, the situation is not as hopeless as it may feel.
+While a Medicaid denial does not mean the family has any more financial resources that can be used to pay for care, the situation is not as hopeless as it may feel.
 There are several paths that a family can pursue and, in most cases, with time and planning, a denied Medicaid applicant can become Medicaid eligible.

 Reasons for Medicaid / Medi-Cal Denial

 Prior to exploring the 3 options one has after they have been denied Medicaid, it is important to understand the reasons for a Medicaid denial.
 Applicants receive a Medicaid denial letter and, in that letter, it will state clearly the reason for which an applicant has been denied.
 Most commonly an applicant is denied due to income or assets.
 In either case, they are being denied because they have income or assets in excess of the amount allowed by Medicaid.
 (To see state-by-state eligibility criteria, click here).

 Another common denial factor is actually an approval, but with a penalty period due to violating Medicaid’s look back rule.
 A penalty is a defined period of time for which the applicant will be ineligible for Medicaid.
 For example, a case worker may find the applicant violated the look-back rule by giving away $20,000 in assets and is therefore penalized with a 4-month period of ineligibility.

 Much less frequently an applicant is denied because their care needs are not severe enough to warrant the type of assistance they are requesting through Medicaid.

 These “types of denials” are not formal designations but rather important in helping the applicant to determine which approach they should take to reversing the Medicaid denial decision.